dpersing/ada-a11y-intro/a11y-presentation.md

 1. use the content on the device of their choice and with the technology of their choice

 ... in a way that works for them?

+WCAG is currently in its second version, so it's often called WCAG 2.0.
+WCAG also has three levels of compliance, from least strict (Level A) to most strict (Level AAA). **Most commonly we target Level AA**.

 ## How to Make Accessible Content